robertchase/aiodb/README.md

 Here is a program that defines a `model` for a table named `test`, and then saves a new row in the table.

-The cursor is bound to a database-specific connection for `mysql` imported from aiomysql.
+The cursor is bound to a database-specific connection for `mysql`, imported from aiomysql.

 ```